mparkersimms/reading-notes/coders-computer.md

  * mkdir
    * makes a folder

+ * cp
+   * copy
+   * requires two arguments
+   * the first is what you are copying
+   * the second is what you want to name the copy as

+ * mv
+   * move a file
+   * two purposes
+     * *moves* and also *renames* a file
+   * takes two arguments
+     * the first being what you want to move,
+     * and the second is where you want to put it, and what you want to name it

+ * rm
+   * remove file

  ### Paths
  * a path is a means to get to a particular file or directory on the system